ASNA/SunFarm/docs/avoid-constant-stretching.md

 To align Text to the right, we need to specify the original **cell** width intended on the green-screen character grid layout.
 Usually this width is the length of the constant text (given that green-screen used a predictable fixed width font).

-Matching the column span is achieved by adding ColSpan attribute with the special value =“-1” indicating that we want exactly the length of the constant text to be used.
+Matching the column span is achieved by adding ColSpan attribute with the special value ="-1” indicating that we want exactly the length of the constant text to be used.

-Lastly, we add a CSS class attribute to all the DdsConstant tag-helpers in the record set to “right-aligned-constant”:
+Lastly, we add a CSS class attribute to all the DdsConstant tag-helpers in the record set to "right-aligned-constant":

 ```html
 <div Row="7">